Yodishtr/Calculator-App/README.md

  - Real-Time Display Updates: Input and results are dynamically shown on a responsive interface.
  - User-Friendly Design: Buttons are easy to read and interact with, offering a clean, professional look.
  - Extendable Architecture: Built with clean architecture principles, making it easy to add new features.
+ - Capable of doing Graphs (uses the desmos api)

 Future Features and Improvements
  - Error Handling: Prints an error warning in the textfield.